patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ## PCB
 **[Download the Uniform PCB gerber files here](https://github.com/patrickhirsh/Uniform-Keyboard/tree/main/PCB/Uniform/GBR)**

-I don't sell or distribute PCBs myself, so you'll need to order your own through the PCB manufacturer of your choice.
+I don't sell or distribute PCBs myself, so you'll need to order your own through a PCB manufacturer of your choice.
 I usually use [JLPCB](https://jlcpcb.com/), but you may want to shop around to find the supplier that gets you the best deal.
 Most manufacturers will ask you to upload gerber files.
 In the case of JLPCB, you can simply upload the **UniformGBR.zip** file, which contains all the zipped gerbers.

 Uniform makes use of components that are generally widely available to make ordering components as easy as possible.
 The links provided are for the distributors I've personally sourced parts from, however these components may not always be in stock.
 Components like capacitors, resistors, and diodes can easily be substituted for virtually any identical variant from another manufacturer and will generally fit in their through-hole footprints on the PCB.
 Components with specific footprints like the MCU, Logic Level Shifter, Status LEDs, USB-C Connector, and Power / Reset Switches *require the exact component* to fit correctly on the PCB.